twonoise/usbmidi/README.md

     rmmod -f snd-usb-audio  # Use Force with caution. modprobe snd-usb-audio midi2_enable=0

 Note that with Midi 2.0, only Echo mode is fully operational.
 Midi 2.0 messages should not be passed through cable.
-While code support it and technically will work, there is nonsense to use it as other than informational tests, cable loopback (note increase RTT for 8 bytes, compared to three, @ 31250 bps) or feed to/from serial terminal.
+While code supports it and technically will work, there is nonsense to use it as other than informational tests, cable loopback (note increase RTT for 8 bytes, compared to three, @ 31250 bps) or feed to/from serial terminal.
 Or, MIDI 2.0<->1.0 translation need.
 But i do not want to reinvent the bike, because your Linux PC already have this translation inside, and it is used after switch to MIDI 1.0 using command above.

 As a side note, one may note that, using Midi 2.0, there is no way to: tell the OS/driver that we prefer MIDI 1.0; or, to have both MIDI 1.0 and 2.0 at same time (like each at its own endpoint), sadly.
 At least, Midi.org is not defines these conditions.